Yichieh0/OFDM_HLS_Implementation/direct_connection/README.md

 >add_files "src/top_module_ECC.h"
 >add_files -tb "src/main_ECC.cpp" -cflags "-Wno-unknown-pragmas" -csimflags "-Wno-unknown-pragmas"
 3. **Simulations and Synthesis and Export IP**
-The steps CSIM, CSYNTH and COSIM can directly implement by the command `make run CSIM=1 CSYNTH=1 COSIM=1 EXPORT_IP=1` under the folder `direct_connection/project/vitis_hls_project/`.
+The steps CSIM, CSYNTH and COSIM can directly implement by the command `bash run_vitis.sh` under the folder `direct_connection/project/vitis_hls_project/`.
 After that the project `prj_impulse_test.prj` would be built under the folder `direct_connection/project/vitis_hls_project/`.
->In CSIM=1, the correction of your C or C++ code could be checked.
->In CSYNTH=1, the total resources of your design and some violation which could be optimized could be checked.
->In COSIM=1, the correction of the RTL design built up by the synthesis process could be checked.
->In EXPORT_IP=1, the ip would be exported automatically by the script (or it could be done by GUI).
 4. **Results**
-After the process of CSIM and COSIM done, the symbol error rate and the bit error rate could be checked.
+After all, the symbol error rate and the bit error rate could be checked.
 ![image](https://user-images.githubusercontent.com/102524142/218661346-5eee9d67-79e7-410b-8258-9509217fa900.png)
+And the IP is automatically exported by the script.

 #### - Vivado
-1. **Resources Downloading**
+1. **Resources**
-Download the vivado project tcl file `direct_connection/project/vivado_project.tcl`.
+Make sure your current direction is still in `direct_connection/project/vitis_hls_project/`.
 2. **Open the Vivado Project**
-The project could be built by the following command `vivado -source vivado_project.tcl`, And the bitstream would be generated automatically.
+The project could be built by the following command `bash run_vivado.sh`, And the bitstream would be generated automatically.

 #### - Jupyter Notebooks
 1. **Resources Downloading**
-Download the host code of jupyter notebooks in `direct_connection/project/jupyter_notebooks_project/`.
+Check the `.bit` and `.hwh` files are already in the folder `direct_connection/project/jupyter_notebooks_project/`.
 2. **Upload Necessary Files**
 Upload the .bit and .hwh files and rename those files should into the same name.
 Upload an arbitrary picture for testing.